SilverClawsNg/OutScribed/README.md

 #### 4.11.4 Work flow
 * Receives request
 * Get Account by email address.
-If it does not exist, throw an exception.
+If null, throw an exception.
 * Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
 It true, throw an exception.
 * Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
 If true, lock resends, save changes, and throw an exception.
 * Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
 If true, lock resends, save changes, and throw an exception.